EMDR Therapy Session In Central Florida

 What is EMDR?
 (Eye Movement Desensitization and Reprocessing)

 PSYCHOLOGYTLS Introduction Eye Movement Desensitization and Reprocessing (EMDR) is a psychotherapy approach designed for working with distressing or traumatic memories.
-The theory behind EMDR is that many psychological difficulties are the result of distressing life experiences which have not been stored in memory properly and are said to be unprocessed or blocked.
+The theory behind EMDR therapy is that many psychological difficulties are the result of distressing life experiences which have not been stored in memory properly and are said to be unprocessed or blocked.
 These traumatic memories may need some help to become processed, and EMDR therapy session is one way to do this.

 We work to help patients understand that anger is a normal emotions, which only becomes problematic when they are aggressive and engage in behavior that causes damage or injury.
 We help them understand the cyle of anger by identifying their own early warning signs, events and situations which serve as triggers for them and negative thoughts that escalate their anger into aggression, emotinal reactions which fuel the situation and unhealthy behaviors.
 Next we help individuals learn important anger management skills including recognizing their anger early, various methods of self-calming, how to use time outs effectively, how to increase their resilience and anger threshold so they are not so easily upset, to anticipate consequences, how to express their anger assertively and how to brainstorm solutions to the problems that confront them.